Reflecting Upon Irreducible Mind

 Ratings are actually quite problematic.

-in support, and let the reader decide.
-Amazon (www.amazon.com) has this
+and in support, and let the reader decide.
+Amazon (www.amazon.com) has

 the problems of rating per se, we have the extra problem that, at Amazon.com,